in your area.

 Instead, depreciation is a concept that applies to rental property for tax purposes.
 Depreciation on buildings is a way to see a tax deduction by spreading and adjusting the costs of an asset over a given period of time.
-Depreciation on a building will reduce that asset’s adjusted cost basis (which takes in various other tax-related items).
+Depreciation on a building will reduce that asset’s (which takes in various other tax-related items).

 Let’s say an investor has bought a fourplex for $325,000.
 The IRS will allow depreciation over a period of 27 1/2 years, due to the fact that buildings do wear out or become “obsolete” with features that have fallen out of demand.

 In effect, the maximum depreciation for a calendar year would be the building’s value divided by 27.5.
 In this particular example, we’ll assume that the lot on which the fourplex sits is worth $80,000, which leaves the structure itself at a value of $245,000.
 If we divide $245,000 by 27.5, we come up with a maximum $8909/year in depreciation.